Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 Raw meat poses various hazards that can compromise food safety.
 These hazards can be categorized into three primary types:

-- Bacterial Hazards: Pathogens that can proliferate if meat is not handled or stored correctly.
+- Pathogens that can proliferate if meat is not handled or stored correctly.

-- Chemical Hazards: Contaminants such as pesticides or cleaning agents that may inadvertently come into contact with meat products.
+- Contaminants such as pesticides or cleaning agents that may inadvertently come into contact with meat products.

-- Physical Hazards: Foreign objects like bone fragments or packaging materials that can pose risks to consumers.
+- Foreign objects like bone fragments or packaging materials that can pose risks to consumers.

 Understanding these hazards is critical for butcher shops to develop a robust HACCP plan that effectively mitigates risks while ensuring compliance with food safety regulations.